0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-04-02-jenesys203rdbatch.md

 My fourth idea is to teach the young generations to be openminded.
 Openminded is the key for relationships between different people to succeed.

-My fifth idea is an R&D (Research and Development) on face to face technologies, whether it’s an affordable technology that makes long range telecommunication has the same quality as face to face communication or build a global affordable transportation so people can travel to other countries daily (people can afford to go to different countries everyday).
+My fifth idea is an R&D (Research and Development) on face to face technologies, whether it's an affordable technology that makes long range telecommunication has the same quality as face to face communication or build a global affordable transportation so people can travel to other countries daily (people can afford to go to different countries everyday).

 ### 4.4 Future Benefits of These Plans